Housing & Development

 How deeply affordable were they and where were they located?

 If, for example, Allston-Brighton had 17.7 million square feet of new development, what portion of the linkage fees were reinvested in the neighborhood most impacted by that development?
-Allston-Brighton is being tremendously impacted by the scale of new development, and as your District Councilor Liz will work to ensure that we have an open, transparent, and fair process for the allocation of linkage fees.
+Allston-Brighton is being tremendously impacted by the scale of new development, and as your District Councilor Liz is working to ensure that we have an open, transparent, and fair process for the allocation of linkage fees.